 Today, head to Mandalay and the nearby hills of Sagaing.
 Enjoy beautiful views of the surrounding hillside as we pedal along the banks of Irrawaddy.
 Tonight, arrive in Chiang Mai just in time for dinner and our first taste of Thai cuisine.

-This morning, choose to cycle or catch a ride up to Wat Phra That Doi Suthep for a privately guided visit of the region’s most important monastery.
+This morning, we begin with a drive to the craft villages of Sankampaeng.
+We'll ride through rural fields and farms to Chiang Mai's original cooking school for a private lesson in Thai cuisine.
 The afternoon is yours to enjoy the hotel spa or to explore Chiang Mai’s eclectic boutiques and antique gems.

 Our time together ends after breakfast.
 Your guides will be happy to assist you with your continued travels through Thailand or homeward bound.